Suburbia (film): Plot

 Sheila, a hitchhiking teenage runaway, is picked up on Interstate 605 in the Greater Los Angeles Area by a woman with a toddler.
 When the car gets a flat tire, they find a telephone booth on the edge of an abandoned tract housing district.
 While the mother is on the phone, the toddler is attacked and killed by a stray dog.

 Another teenage runaway, Evan Johnson, leaves his suburban home and abusive, alcoholic mother, ending up at a punk rock concert by D.I., where Keef slips drugs into his drink.
 The concert ends abruptly when a female attendee has her clothes torn off by the punks in the audience.
 Jack Diddley offers Evan a place to stay at "T.R.
 House", a punk house in the abandoned tract housing district off Interstate 605.
 Along the way, they pick up Joe Schmo, who also intends to move into the house.
 Joe changes his mind when he learns each resident must be branded with the letters T.R. ("The Rejected"), but winds up coming back and accepting the brand.
-He begins to form a romantic relationship with Sheila, who has also moved into the house.

 The next morning, several men from "Citizens Against Crime", including Jim Tripplett and Bob Skokes, kill local stray dogs in a drive-by shooting.
 T.R. kids Razzle and Skinner confront them, but the situation is defused by Jack's stepfather, police Officer Bill Rennard.
 Jack, Evan, and Skinner steal food for the house by raiding the garages of a nearby suburban neighborhood, and they make further enemies of Jim and Bob by disrupting their garage sale.
 When Evan sees on the news that his mother has been arrested for drunk driving, he collects his younger brother, Ethan, and brings him to live at T.R.
-House, where Sheila gives him a mohawk.
-Sheila admits to Joe that she was physically and sexually abused by her father.
+House, where he is given a mohawk by Sheila, who has also moved into the house.
+Joe forms a romantic relationship with Sheila, who admits to him that she was physically and sexually abused by her father.